DariaVesela/cafe_ordering_system_CLI/cafe_project/README.md

 This project, **Cafe Project**, is built using Python 3.13 and is structured as a modern Python project managed with [Poetry](https://python-poetry.org/).
 It includes utilities and dependencies to support type checking, data validation, command-line interface (CLI) creation, and testing.

+# Client Requirements:

+- Maintain a collection of products, orders, couriers and customers which can be Created, Read, Updated and Deleted

+- A robust application which does not crash

+- Ability to update the status of an order

+# Run UNIT TEST by running **PYTEST** -> test will be ran automatically

 ## Features

 - **Type Checking**: Built-in support for static type checking using `mypy`.